 Our camp is located in a natural area and open food containers attract rodents, ants, bees, and other insects.
-Understanding that snacks and candy are a part of most children's lives, we offer a wide selection of snacks and drinks at the camp store each day.
+Understanding that snacks are a part of most children's lives, we offer a wide selection of snacks and drinks for purchase at the camp store.

-Candy, snacks, and beverages sound like fun; however, they can cause issues.
-We prefer campers not bring these items to avoid attracting animals.
-Food care packages can be placed in the camp store for afternoon snack time.
+We prefer campers not bring food items to avoid attracting animals.
+Food care packages can be placed in the camp office for afternoon snack time.